 Professional English Language Skills (PELS)

-The Professional English Language Skills (PELS) Online Program consists of eight modules that are offered asynchronously online over eight weeks.
-Each module focuses on improving English language and academic skills.
+The Professional English Language Skills (PELS) online program consists of eight modules that are offered asynchronously online over eight weeks.
+Each module focuses on improving English language and academic skills and is an opportunity to improve intercultural communication skills by participating in asynchronous discussion boards and in-person student hours.

 Who is PELS for?